contino/multibranch-codepipeline/README.md

 ![why u no](/docs/images/whyuno.jpg)

+## Current capability

+Currently this project is capable of taking a previously created reference pipeline in CodePipeline and clone it.
+The clone will point to the new branch/pipeline.
+I intend to make this as clean as possible store the configuration of the reference pipeline in code and never have to use a reference pipeline that serves no purpose except serving as a config source.

 ## Motivation

 AWS CodePipeline supports only a single branch on any given pipeline.
 This is a major problem for developers and users who are used to popular CI tools.
 Several developers online have suggested and created workarounds but nothing really seemed straight-forward to me.
 I saw a stackoverflow post with less than three upvotes suggesting the approach I have taken and decided to implement it.
 The implementation itself has been quite challenging due to weird quirks with CodeCommit which have been described in detail below.
 I am yet to add CodeBuild configuration and setup stages.